craterdog/maven-parent-poms/README.md

    * maven-scm-plugin
    * maven-release-plugin (autoversionsubmodules)
    * maven-deploy-plugin
-   * maven-gpg-plugin (only when passphrase is passed)
+   * maven-gpg-plugin (only when a passphrase is passed)

 To use it to create a new parent pom.xml file, simply include the following block in your new parent pom.xml file: